Meetings & Elections

 Also of Interest

-Meetings & Elections-GAP - Digital Book Product Image
+Mastering Virtual Meetings and Electronic Voting - Digital Book Product Image

 Robert's Rules of Order Newly Revised, 12th edition